nuxtss-s3-fix

 The key points of the S3 Web Server quirky behavior are:

-- For each page URL request with a trailing slash, i.e.
+- For each page URL request without a tailing slash, i.e. a url

-photo/, the AWS S3 Web Server will return 1.
-200 OK ifs3://bucket/photos/index.htmlexists 2.
-404 Not Found if not found - For each page URL request without a tailing slash, i.e.
+http://example.com/example, the AWS S3 Web Server will return 1.
+200 OK ifs3://bucket/exampleexists 2.
+302 Temporarily Moved redirect ifs3://bucket/example/index.htmlexists.
+The redirect will include a trailing slash, i.e.http://example.com/example/which causes a reload and confusion by SEO crawlers and Social Media posts.
+3. 404 Not Found if not found - For each page URL request with a trailing slash, i.e. a URL

 Router Navigation vs Direct Load

-However, when the page URL is directly requested, i.e. http://example.com/photo or http://example.com/photo/, the S3 web server quirkiness comes into play.
-The page HTML object has all the information it needs to load the Nuxt.js web app and display the proper page information, but the S3 web server has to deliver that page HTML object first.
+It's only on direct URL links to a page that the S3 web server quirkiness comes into play, i.e. for http://example.com/photo or http://example.com/photo/.
+The page HTML object once loaded has all the information it needs to load the Nuxt.js web app and display the proper page information from there, but the S3 web server has to deliver that page HTML object first.
 This is where the problems with the flat and index layouts arise.

 Flat Direct Load Issues